-- A. Purpose: In order to comply with the requirements of the Mitigation Fee Act (Gov. Code, § 66000 et seq.)
-SYTIA has caused to be prepared the SYTIA Traffic Impact Fee Study (herein "Study"), a copy of which has been adopted by SYTIA and is on file with the Clerk of the Yuba County Board of Supervisors.
+A. Purpose: In order to comply with the requirements of the Mitigation Fee Act (Gov. Code, § 66000 et seq.)
+SYTIA has caused to be prepared the SYTIA Traffic Impact Fee Study (herein "Study"), a copy of which is on file with the Clerk of the Board of Supervisors.
 This report sets forth the public facilities and equipment that would likely be required to be constructed/acquired, or which have already been constructed/acquired, in order to meet the needs caused by new development.
-The Board of Supervisors does hereby accept the Study and in so doing determines that SYTIA Traffic Impact Fees are needed to be imposed upon persons obtaining building permits for new structures within the boundaries of the Study area (herein "Developers") in order to finance these public facilities and equipment, and to pay for new development's fair share of the acquisition/construction cost of these improvements. - B. Findings: The Board of Supervisors finds and determines: - 1.
+The Board of Directors of SYTIA does hereby accept the Study and in so doing determines that SYTIA Traffic Impact Fees are needed to be imposed upon persons obtaining building permits for new structures within the boundaries of the Study area (herein "Developers") in order to finance these public facilities and equipment, and to pay for new development's fair share of the acquisition/construction cost of these improvements.

+- B. Findings: The Board of Directors of SYTIA finds and determines: - 1.
 The facilities set forth in the Study are representative of the facilities required to implement the circulation elements of the Yuba County and City of Wheatland General Plans. - 2.
 The Study and related information, including the basis upon which the fees are calculated, has been available to the public at the Yuba County Community Development & Services Agency for a minimum of 14 days. - 3.
-In establishing the fees described in the following Sections, the Board of Supervisors has found the fees to be consistent with the Yuba County General Plan and assists with implementation of the County's Circulation Elements.
-In addition, pursuant to Government Code section 65913.2, the Board of Supervisors have considered the effects of the fee with respect to the County's housing needs as established in the Housing Element of the General Plan.

-4. The Board of Supervisors hereby incorporates as though fully set forth herein the findings and supporting statements regarding the purpose of the fee, the use of the fee revenues, the reasonable relationship between the type of development project on which the fee is imposed, and the reasonable relationship between the need for the public facility and the type of development project on which the fee is imposed, as contained in the SYTIA Traffic Impact Fee Study, Chapter 5, pages 11-12.
+In establishing the fees described in the following Sections, the Board of Directors has found the fees to be consistent with the Yuba County and City of Wheatland General Plans and assist with implementation of the County's and City's Circulation Elements.
+In addition, pursuant to Government Code section 65913.2, the Board of Directors have considered the effects of the fee with respect to the County's and City's housing needs as established in the respective Housing Elements of the General Plans. - 4.
+The Board of Directors of SYTIA hereby incorporates as though fully set forth herein the findings and supporting statements regarding the purpose of the fee, the use of the fee revenues, the reasonable relationship between the and the type of development project on which the fee is imposed, and the reasonable relationship between the need for the public facility and the type of development project on which the fee is imposed, as contained in the SYTIA Traffic Impact Fee Study, Chapter 5, pages 11-12.